pardhiva-26/NER_using_BLSTMs_CNN/README.md

 ### 🧪 Backend NER Model
-To run the backend prediction API: python app.py
+To run the backend prediction API: python app.py.

 This will start a Flask server that listens for POST requests at /predict.

-### Example request format:
-{
-  "text": "Virat Kohli plays for RCB in Bengaluru."
-}
-Expected response:
-{
-  "entities": [["Virat", "B-PER"], ["Kohli", "I-PER"], ["RCB", "B-ORG"], ["Bengaluru", "B-LOC"]] }